Shakespeare is here

 'Yes, let’s get out of here, this is horrible!’

 After some time, the carriage stops at a busy intersection.
-Here I disembark and Richard will travel on to join our theatre company, ‘The King's Men’.
-By boat, the group will sail along the coast to perform in taverns and in covered courtyards.
+Here I disembark and Richard will travel on to join our theatre company,‘The King's Men’, who will sail along the coast to perform in taverns and in covered courtyards.
 We say farewell and I step into a larger carriage with several other passengers heading towards Gateway.
 Everyone looks straight ahead keeping their nose and mouth covered.

 In the harbor I’m fortunate to find a large galleon, the 'Cedo Nulli' which will sail today.